equinor/intro-to-software-development/course_documentation/README.md

 Day 1

-- Git & Python, Part 1
+- 09:00 Git & Python, Part 1
+  - Introduction
+    - Round around the table
+      - Name
+      - Where and what you study
+      - Internship location (Trondheim, Bergen, Stavanger, Oslo?)
+      - Short about the project
+      - Optionally what you hope to learn in the course
-- -- Lunch --
+- 11:30 -- Lunch --
-- Git & Python, Part 2
+- 13:00 Git & Python, Part 2

 Day 2

-- Git & Python, Part 3
+- 09:00 Git & Python, Part 3
-- -- Lunch --
+- 11:30 -- Lunch --
-- Cyber Security
+- 13:00 Application Security

 Day 3

-- Data Science, Part 1
+- 09:00 Data Science, Part 1
-- -- Lunch --
+- 11:30 -- Lunch --
-- Data Science, Part 2
+- 13:00 Data Science, Part 2

 ## Learning goals